-- 1. Recreation: the loss of consumer surplus that results when oil spills interfere with recreational offshore fishing and beach visitation - 2.
+- 1. Recreation: loss of consumer surplus that results when oil spills interfere with recreational offshore fishing and beach visitation - 2.
 Air Quality: emissions (by pollutant, year, and planning area) and the monetary value of the human health and environmental damage caused by these emissions - 3.
 Property Values: impacts of the visual disamenity caused by offshore oil and natural gas platforms and losses in the economic rent of residential properties caused by oil spills - 4.
-Subsistence Harvests: the estimated replacement cost for marine subsistence organisms killed by oil spills - 5.
-Commercial Fishing: the costs of fishing area preemption caused by the placement of oil and natural gas infrastructure (platforms and pipelines) - 6.
+Subsistence Harvests: estimated replacement cost for marine subsistence organisms killed by oil spills - 5.
+Commercial Fishing: costs of fishing area preemption caused by the placement of oil and natural gas infrastructure (platforms and pipelines) - 6.
 Ecological: restoration costs for habitats and biota injured by oil spills

 The OECM also allows for assessment of any benefits that might be attributable to OCS activity (e.g., the recreational or ecological benefits associated with platforms that become artificial reefs after oil or natural gas production has ceased).
 Chapter 10 includes a discussion of key potential benefit categories.
-However, note that the current version of the model does not include any benefit calculations due to a lack of data that would support a credible and consistent assessment across all BOEM planning areas.